 Teaching with Technology Spotlight is a learning technology initiative that highlights a specific instructional technique, best practice, or innovation related to utilizing technology to enhance teaching and learning at Georgia Tech.
 It provides participants an opportunity to learn directly from experts and/or individuals who have successfully implemented technology in their own classroom.

-During this one-hour session participants will explore ways in which digital tools and pedagogies have been successfully used and can be adopted for use in their own courses.
+During this one and half-hour session participants will explore ways in which digital tools and pedagogies have been successfully used and can be adopted for use in their own courses.
 The topic of each Spotlight is different and related to the current trends, innovations, and issues facing Educators today, so be sure to check back often to see what the next Spotlight is about.

 We invite individuals from across campus to recommend technologies and/or individual faculty members whom they feel should be highlighted through our Teaching with Technology Spotlight program.
 Please contact Chaohua Ou with your recommendation.

 For more information about Learning Technology at Georgia Tech, please visit our webpage.

 Wikipedia as a Teaching Tool That Empowers Students

 Invited Speaker: Jennifer Glass, School of Earth and Atmospheric Sciences

 Invited Speaker: Tatiana Rudchenko, Scheller College of Business